DanteHealy/Thinking_Hats/README.md

 ## 8 Deployment
-[Link to the deployed site](https://dantehealy.github.io/Thinking_Hats/index.html)
+[Link to the deployed site](https://dantehealy.github.io/Thinking_Hats/index.html) I used GitHub pages to deploy this website.
+The steps required to do this are as follows:

-1. Established my own Github account by registering on https://github.com/ If you are reading this file you are already accessing my public profile which is https://github.com/DanteHealy
+1. Established my own Github account by registering on https://github.com/
-2. Install https://www.gitpod.io/ which is an Integrated Development Environment (IDE) that provides me an integrated ready to code environment which is very convenient.
-Note: I recommend to use the Google Chrome browser to do all your coding based on my experience with Microsoft Edge.
-3. To set up the 'Thinking_Hats' repository I used the Code Institute template https://github.com/Code-Institute-Org/gitpod-full-template and click on the "Use this template" button.
-4. I set up my repository name and description and click on the "Create repository from template" button.
+2. I selected this repository "DanteHealy / Thinking_Hats"
-5. With the necessary templates I can hit the "Gitpod" button on the top right hand corner to start coding.
+3. I click on the 'settings' tab in the top right hand corner of the repository
-6. After initial commits I accessed the repository and checked settings.
+4. Scroll down to the GitHub Pages section
-7. In the GitHub pages section I go to source and select Master branch.
+5. In the GitHub pages section I go to source and select Master branch.
-8. This created a URL and advised me that my site is now published.
+6. This created a URL and advised me that my site is now published.
-9. Further commits were reflected on to my site when pushed from Gitpod ('git commit origin master' in the command line interface).

 Until I have developed my own personal website where I can link to my portfolio I will continue to host this page on GitHub.